 The drive from Santa Fe to Taos (or Taos to Santa Fe, should you choose) is short.
 But when it comes to New Mexico’s High Road and Low Road, it’s the journey that matters in the end.

 The Low Road is the direct route – a highway that, for the most part, trails along the Rio Grande River.
 The High Road, a curve of small art-based towns, is lengthier.

 Today, I want us to get a feel for each pinprick along NM 503 and NM 68.
 A straight cut from Santa Fe to Taos is only two hours, but we’ll extend our trip for as long as possible (side note: I never want to leave New Mexico).

-So without further ado, here’s the story behind our (7-hour long) Santa Fe to Taos drive.
+This is the story of our Santa Fe to Taos drive.

 Stop 1: Grab Some Iconik Coffee In Santa Fe